rocheio/recipes/desserts/cookies/chocolate_chip_cookies.md

 - Mix into the dough:
     - chocolate chips
     - nuts *(optional)*
+- Let dough refrigerate for at least 30 minutes
+- Preheat oven to 375 degrees Fahrenheit
 - Set out baking sheets with a greased baking mat or paper on each
 - Place one-inch diameter spheres of cookie dough onto the mats, two inches apart
 - Bake for 10 minutes, or until edges are brown and middles are slightly soft